data-compliance/data-compliance.github.io/content/tools/_index.md

 print(status)   # ➜  "Compliant"  or  "NonCompliant"
 ```

-Additionally, we offer fine-grained data filtering codes in our [github](https://github.com/swiss-ai/robots-txt-compliance), which is based on [Datatrove](https://github.com/huggingface/datatrove).
+Additionally, we offer fine-grained data filtering codes using the checker in our [github](https://github.com/swiss-ai/robots-txt-compliance), which is based on [Datatrove](https://github.com/huggingface/datatrove).

 ### Document-wise compliance tag